 People drown when they get too much water in their lungs.
 You can drown in as little as an inch or two of water.
 Babies can drown in a sink or bathtub.
 Preschoolers are most likely to drown in a swimming pool.
 People who have seizure disorders are also at risk in the water.
 Drowning can happen quickly and silently.

-Drowning precautions should include
+Drowning precautions should include:

-- Cardiopulmonary Resuscitation (CPR): First Aid (Mayo Foundation for Medical Education and Research)
+- Cardiopulmonary Resuscitation (CPR): First Aid (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Water Safety Quiz (American Red Cross)
+- Water Safety (American Red Cross)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Identifying strategic priorities for advancing global drowning prevention: a Delphi method.